We’ve all heard, “Behind every great man stands a woman.” I’d push the adage further.

 But, Viking women changed that.

 When Iceland was first settled, silver (either hacked pieces or coins) paid for commodities like flour, tar, timber, linen, and wax.
 But, if you’re not raiding, your silver supply trickles.
 Icelanders watered down their supply with silver alloys called “pale silver” (bleikt silfr).
 Eventually, this stream ran out.
-Cloth became the currency for imports and fines.
+Cloth became the currency for imports and fines for law breakers.
 You could argue desperate times called for desperate measures, yet the loom’s influence stretched across the ocean.
-The Norman town of Reims became a major hub for textile trade.
+The Norman town of Rouen became a major hub for textile trade.

-Do you recall which Viking established order in Reims?
+Do you recall which Viking established order in Rouen?
 Rollo (later baptised Robert, Duke of Normandy).
-There was a new Suzerain in town.
-The duke turned Reims into a major international trade center with cloth as the key product.
+There was a new chieftain in town.
+The duke began the transition of Rouen into a major international trade center with cloth as the key product.